Panthers vs Hurricanes Odds, Spread, and Total

 Panthers vs Hurricanes Predictions and Picks

-Florida is ranked 15th in scoring, seventh in goals against, tied for 13th on the power play, and 10th on the penalty kill.
-Sam Reinhart leads the team in goals, assists, and points.
-In the games where he recorded points during the Maple Leafs series, the Panthers came out on top.
-Florida won the regular season series against the Hurricanes two games to one, with both wins being high-scoring affairs decided by at least three goals.
-The Panthers' offense is trending upward, Bobrovsky is playing with confidence, and they have the edge on the power play.
+Florida is ranked 15th in scoring, seventh in goals against, tied for 13th on the power play, and tenth on the penalty kill.
+Sam Reinhart leads the team in goals and points.
+He played just okay in the Toronto series and was largely shut down in Game 1 of this series, finishing with a plus/minus of one.
+Fortunately, Florida has plenty of depth scoring, and Bobrovsky continues his hot streak.

-Carolina is ranked ninth in scoring, 10th in goals against, 25th on the power play, and first on the penalty kill.
-Seth Jarvis leads the team in goals and has recorded at least one point in four straight games.
-The Hurricanes' offense was inconsistent in their last series, but this team doesn't need to score much to win.
-All they need is a small lead because Carolina excels in critical moments, such as delivering key penalty kills.
-It also helps that most of their playoff home wins have been dominant performances.
+Carolina is ranked ninth in scoring, tenth in goals against, 25th on the power play, and first on the penalty kill.
+However, none of those strengths showed up in Game 1.
+Seth Jarvis leads the team in goals and has recorded at least one point in five straight games, including two assists in Game 1.
+The Hurricanes aren't used to playing from behind in a series, having cruised through two 4-1 series wins earlier this postseason.
+Now they face a true test in the final four.
+Both teams have similar playing styles, and Carolina will need to fine-tune their special teams and control the pace of the game.

+The Hurricanes did a good job limiting the Panthers' shot total, but they couldn't stop some of Florida's Grade-A chances.
+Before the loss, Carolina had been playing well on both sides of the puck and knows what adjustments need to be made.
+It will be another physical game, and the Canes will look to get consistent scoring throughout.